rukkanen/arduino_utils/README.md

 - Logger: A utility module for logging messages and debugging information.
 - Battery Monitor: A simple module for monitoring the battery level in a robot car project.

+### Battery Manager
+Make a separate intance of this class for each battery pack.

+My plan is to:
+- add a possibility for an interrupt pin to wake up the manager
+- to make it possible to get the manager it self to actually "manage" the battery, thus warn the main app if it's low or whatnot...
+- This really isn't a well thought through component, but there you go...

+Rincewind!